exasol/script-languages-container-tool/doc/developer_guide/developer_guide.md

 ## Build Steps and their Dependencies

-We compose the language container from several different Dockerfiles.
+We compose the language container from several Dockerfiles.
 Each Dockerfile installs dependencies for one specific purpose.
 We also added a separate Dockerfile flavor-customization for user specific changes.
 The user specific changes will be merged on filesystem basis